AQA A-level Psychology Social Influence

 - Another strength for using a laboratory setting for Asch’s study was it enabled researchers to more easily replicate the study.
 This helped researchers check the reliability of the results which have been found to be consistent and show the study has validity.

 - A weakness of Asch’s study is it lacks ecological validity as it was conducted in a laboratory setting.
-This means the setup and environment was not realistic of real world situations as all the participants were in an artificial environment and aware of being monitored.
+This means the setup and environment were not realistic of real-world situations as all the participants were in an artificial environment and aware of being monitored.
 This may have resulted in very different behaviour compared to what they may have done in the real world as the study lacked mundane realism.

 - All the students were American students and due to cultural differences between countries, the behaviour may not accurately generalise to the behaviour of other men their age in the exact same situation.
 This is because culture can mitigate for behaviour and vary between collectivist cultures to individualistic.
 This may mean conformity may be higher or lower in other countries.